 - 2.5 Go to Market Through Channel Partners

 Expanding a company beyond its home country is a daunting process, especially for first-timers with small budgets.
-For this reason, Microsoft Partner Geo Expansion Program is helping its Partners, which include pre-planning activities, support from local contacts, and scalable frameworks that ensure a smooth landing in the new region.
+For this reason, Microsoft Partner Geo Expansion Program is helping its Partners with expansion to LATAM, which includes pre-planning activities, support from local contacts, and scalable frameworks that ensure a smooth landing in the new region.

 Microsoft’s program is designed to expedite the entry of Partners into new markets, accelerate their performance, and create a predictable, consistent, scalable experience.
 The program takes Partners through different stages of maturity that eventually drive mutual pipeline and revenue growth in new geographies.

 Separated by region, Microsoft has also published a series of white papers that outline how to work with specialized Partner Agencies, which can drastically lower the cost of entry and flatten the local learning curve.
 These local partners support the setup of temporary to permanent operations, including office openings, local recruitment, sales force support, staff relocation, local laws, and possible strategic partnerships, all of which enable small companies to reduce barriers to entry and speed up the validation of the market’s value proposition.